anhthichieu/cs50/README.md

 # cs50

-This is ThiThi's awesome self-train repo
+This is ThiThi's awesome self-training repo